NikolajRask/Casino/README.md

 # Casino
-A casino website with classic games like roulette and black jack
+A casino website with a roulette game